 The playground set outside also got a healthy sprinkling of safari

 Since we had nine kids and around 30 adults coming in and out of the house all day, the hubby and I decided that backyard fun would be a good way to keep the kids entertained while avoiding traffic jams in the house.
 All week I crossed my fingers for cool but sunny weather, since we’d had a flood and some unseasonably cloudy days in the wake of Hurricane Isaac.
 By the day of the party, the clouds parted and I sang silent thank yous to the forces that be.
 Unfortunately, I may have been to vocal in my praise, because it turned out to be a scorcher of a day.

 Party favors were finger puppets from IKEA tucked into kraft paper takeout boxes and decorated with a “thank you” stamp

 Luckily, we’d planned for that and had all sorts of water activities outside, including a sprinkler (because what kid doesn’t love a good dousing with a sprinkler) and a baby pool “lagoon” filled with animal beach balls.
-Our gift to the Gravy Baby was a water table, so the kids could also crowd around it for a little cool respite.
+Our birthday was a water table, so the kids could also crowd around it for a little cool respite.

-By the end of the day, the Gravy Baby was muddy, hopped up on sugar from his first taste of real birthday cake (we’d declined to give him some last year in favor of sticking to limiting refined sugar until after his second birthday) and could not stop squealing.
+By the end of the day, our little guy was muddy, hopped up on sugar from his first taste of real birthday cake (we’d declined to give him some last year in favor of sticking to limiting refined sugar until after his second birthday) and could not stop squealing.
 I’m pretty sure it was one of his best days ever.